fishsciences/artemis/README.md

 ## Basic use

-Please refer to the `artemis-overview` vignette, which covers most of the major functionality of artemis,
+Please refer to the `artemis-overview` vignette, which covers most of the functionality of artemis,

 ```
 vignette("artemis-overview", package = "artemis")
 ```

+Additional vignettes are forthcoming!

 ## Reporting bugs